aithasahith02/Dhruvikaar/README.md

    pip3 install matplotlib

    pip3 install imutils

+All these dependencies can also be installed using a Dockerfile at a single go.

 4->Once all the dependencies were satisfied the dataset can be downloaded from this repository along with the Code.